15 essential rules for visiting a newborn during this holiday season

 - Consider the parents.
 Let’s be honest, the baby has no idea when you’ve given them a gift.
 Do you know who does?
 The parents.
 Instead of buying the baby something, what about getting the parents something that they may not treat themselves to?
 Let them know you’re thinking about them too, and that they are still important (albeit not as cute as the baby).

 Some new mamas may want to be in a constant cocoon of love and support.
 Others may feel a bit overstimulated and crave some downtime.
 If you notice that the new mom and her baby have separated from the group, you can definitely check on them (in fact, it would be a nice gesture to do so).
-But then, give them some space.

 The new mom may need a few moments of quiet, or she may be trying to give her baby a break from the noise and stimulation.
-They'll come back to join you soon, and be recharged and ready for more attention.
+They’ll come back to join you soon, recharged and ready for more attention.

 10. Remember her